| Version: | 0.2.1 |

 See Also

-See also MGLMfit
+See also MGLMfit for distribution fitting.

 Examples